Hmamouche/brain_decode/README.md

-  --starting_epoch      starting epoch in case of retrain is True --save_epochs         number of epochs before saving the checkpoint --epochs              number of training epochs --saved_checkpoint    name of the checkpoint output file
+  --starting_epoch      starting epoch in case of retrain is True --save_epochs         number of epochs before saving the checkpoint --epochs              number of training epochs --saved_checkpoint    name of the checkpoint of the trained model in case of 'retrain' or 'test' is True
 ```